Rules for the 2023-2024 Wharton Global High School Investment Competition

 A written request to form a team of home-schooled students must be submitted to email@example.com and approved by the Investment Competition team prior to registering.

 A child of faculty or staff of the University of Pennsylvania is eligible to participate, as long as his or her parent or guardian is not part of the competition judging committee.

 Teams are required to have one advisor, who must be a teacher/educator at the high school of their students’ team(s).

 Advisors are responsible for registering their team(s).
-Students are not permitted to register for the competition on their own behalf or on behalf of their team.
+Students are NOT permitted to register for the competition on their own behalf or on behalf of their team.
+If this rule is violated the team might not be permitted to compete.

 The use of paid advisors, education consultants, or other agents is prohibited.
 Similarly, no participant or team may enroll in any non-Wharton, extracurricular “course” (online or in-person) claiming to “teach” the Investment Competition.
 Teams suspected by the Wharton Global Youth Program of using paid advisors, education consultants, extracurricular coursework, or other agents will be disqualified from the competition.
 The Wharton Global Youth Program reserves the right to engage its employees and third-party private investigatory firms and/or forensic analysts to ensure compliance with the forgoing restriction, and to ensure that all teams are competing fairly.

 Teams are not permitted to change their advisor.
 If a team needs to change their advisor due to extenuating circumstances, a written request must first be submitted to and approved by the Investment Competition team (firstname.lastname@example.org).
 Teams that attempt to change their advisor without first submitting a written request will be eliminated from the competition.

 More information about the role of the advisor is available here.